 Create an Expense (or Cost of Sales) account for the Customs Agent's charges.
 See our example below.

 - Create a new item called GST on Imports.
 Indicate that the item is 'I buy' only and that the Expense account it is linked to is the GST Input Tax Adjustments account.
 This will prompt a warning that costs are usually allocated to an Expense account - disregard this warning.

 Click the Buying Details tab and select E as the GST code for buying, then click OK.

-Record the bill from the Customs Agent.
+Record a separae bill for the costs paid to tyhe Customs Agent.
 To enter the bill, select an item layout.

 Enter a line on the purchase for the item created above.
 Enter the price as the value of GST paid to customs.

 Enter extra lines for each item that the import bill applies to.
 Add a portion of the freight/insurance costs to each line.
 See our example below.

 Note: You must enter zero quantities in the received column.
 This is because you want to increase the stock's total value only and not the quantity on hand.